50 Ways to Make Your New Year’s Resolutions Stick in 2019

 The first step to achieving your resolution is to set a goal you can actually reach.
 “While a lot of people who make New Year’s resolutions generally find them hard to keep, those who are successful make reasonable ones,” says Deborah Serani, PsyD, author of Depression in Later Life.
 “Unrealistic resolutions set you up for failure.”
 For example, instead of vowing to get supermodel skinny, set a plan to help you get to a healthier weight.
-Find out the secret for actually keeping your New Year’s resolutions, according to science.

 Change one thing at a time

 Once you start reassessing your life, you’ll probably get overwhelmed thinking about all the ways you think you should change.
 “Cutting too many things at once may backfire,” says Frank Lipman, MD, bestselling author and founder of Be Well and the Eleven Eleven Wellness Center in New York City.
 Instead, slow down, and pick one thing to focus on first.
 “Aiming for one change at a time is what brings the gold,” Dr. Serani says.
-Check out these 15 stories that prove it’s never too late to change your life.
+Here are 15 stories that prove it’s never too late to change your life.